Dionisiy/CA/jquery-effects.md

 The `.effect()` effect has all kinds of magical goodness in it, but it's not the most amazing thing jQuery UI can do.
 The library has a number of built-in effects that can make your website look sleek and professional with surprisingly little code.

+jQuery UI includes a `.draggable()`function that can make any HTML element draggable—you can click on it and move it anywhere on the page!